marshcooke/Weekend1_Salary_Calc/README.md

+# Project completed during weekend 1 at Prime
+While enrolled at Prime Digital Academy, we took on weekend code challenges.
+Week 1 is outlined below:

 # Weekend Challenge 1: Salary Calculator
 Create an application that records employee salaries and adds salaries up to report monthly costs.